-A few years ago, companies really got good at convincing us to sign up for monthly subscriptions.
-These days, you can sign up for anything to be sent to you on a regular basis.
-Clothing, groceries, product samples… everything!
+A few years ago, companies got really good at convincing us to sign up for monthly subscriptions.
+These days, you can get almost anything delivered regularly, clothing, groceries, even product samples.

-Banks earn commissions for these and you get rewards too.
-But do you really need them?
-Services like Evolve Bank BAAS are changing the future of banking so you only get what you need.
+Banks often earn commissions from these subscriptions, and you might get some rewards too.
+But do you actually need them all?
+Services like Evolve Bank BAAS are shifting how banking works, so you only pay for what you really use.

 Table of Contents